IBM-Bluemix-Docs/va/va_index.md

     ```
     {: pre}

-3. Save the default configuration settings for the container scanner Helm chart in a local YAML file.
+3. Save the default configuration settings for the Container Scanner Helm chart in a local YAML file.
 Include the chart repository, such as `ibm-incubator`, in the Helm chart path.

     ```
     helm inspect values ibm-incubator/ibmcloud-container-scanner > config.yaml